sairajkhope/rhino-zero/public/posts/alongside-2.md

 - Everyday Confidant: For those moments when you need someone who remembers your coffee order AND your existential crises
 - Proactive Assistant: Anticipates needs based on contextual cues and memory—reminds you to pack an umbrella because it remembers your last trip was ruined by rain
 - Riot Mode: Productivity without pretension—helping you craft that tweet that sounds casual but took fourteen drafts
-- Ideas Mode: A collaborative thought playground where half-formed concepts grow into actual plans through branching conversations
+- Ideas Mode: A collaborative thought playground (Canvas) where half-formed concepts grow into actual plans through branching conversations
 - Life Assistant: Subtle reminders about that meeting you're definitely forgetting, without the judgment

 ## Research Insights